glynester/Hipster-Till/README.md

 To open a webserver in UBUNTU do the following:
 In terminal, navigate to the folder your files are in, e.g. "/course_projects/Hipster-Till".
 Type the following command to run a server "sudo python2 -m SimpleHTTPServer 80" or "sudo python3 -m http.server 80".
-Type localhost into a Chrome browser to open the website on the server.
+Type "localhost" into a Chrome browser to open the website on the server.
 The website functionality should now work correctly.

 ---